golemfactory/reputation-aggregator-mock/requestor-agent/README.md

                          #   1 or more -> ~~ [(20s-150s) * task_size] on the devnet-beta.
                          #     E.g. task-size == 100 -> expect ~ 30min on the fastest providers.
                          # NOTE:  This also influences the task timeout.
 Timeout is set to 600s * task_size.
                          #        (this doesn't cover the time required to download the image).
-There is a plan
-                         #        to make it a CLI arg, so that we could select fastest providers this way.
                          # NOTE2: Currently there is some limit on the task-size (somewhere around 600-1000)
                          #        because task data is sent in a command, not a file.
 This can be easily fixed.
+                         # NOTE3: The lower is the task-size, the higher is the variance of the total complexity
     --num-providers INT  # End execution after this number of **successful** task runs.
                          # We'll always run only a single task per provider.